shahabkamali/secure_django_usermanagement/README.md

 # secure_django_usermanagement
-some tips for have a secure user management

-# secure_django_usermanagement
-some tips for have a secure user management
+some tips for having a secure user management

 this project is about some tips for having a secure user management in django.

 # Header verification
 #1.